HL7NZ/hpi/input/pagecontent/searchOrganisation.md

 4. The first 10 matching Organisations are retrieved from the HPI
 5. The response containing a bundle of matching Organisations is returned to the integrating application
 6. The integrating application displays the matching Organisations to the user
-7. [To get more than the default 10 records see additional search information](/general.html#count-and-offset) and learn about the _count and _offset parameters
+7. [To get more than the default 10 records see additional search information](/general.html#additional-search-parameters) to learn about the _count and _offset parameters.

 [For all the Organisation search parameters click here](/capabilityStatement.html#organization)